c-blake/lc/README.md

 all as 6 independent text attributes.
 (Color inversion involves a mapping likely too complex to be a useful visual aid.)
 So, 7 usable output dimensions, with 5 being shallow 1-bit dimensions.
-Though subjective, I find text with all these embellishments at once legible on my primary displays.  `lc` aids "aligning" rendering or output dimensions with classification or input dimensions.
+Though subjective, I find text with all these embellishments at once legible on my primary displays.
+Geographical map people often call this "layers".  `lc` aids "aligning" rendering or output dimensions with classification or input dimensions.

 On the input/data side there are a few natural "query" dimensions such as traits based on dtype data, stat data, ACLs, .., that performance-sensitive folk may